tensorlayer/TensorLayer/docs/_build/html/_sources/user/development.txt

     cd docs
     make html

+If you want to re-generate the whole docs, run the following commands:

+.. code :: bash

+    cd docs
+    make clean
+    make html

 Afterwards, open ``docs/_build/html/index.html`` to view the documentation as it would appear on `readthedocs <http://tensorlayer.readthedocs.org/>`_.
 If you